FuzionDragon/Page_Writer/README.md

 - Notes without an entered name will merge or create a new document automatically by Page-Writer by using numerous algorithms against the existing documents and notes to make a decision. **(this feature will have varying results if the database is too small, so for the best results only use this feature when there is a reasonable population of documents and notes)**

+### Keybinds

+Keybinds are a central part of Page Writers usage and allows for better efficiency when navigating the application.

+**Currently keybinds are hardcoded and cannot be changed as of writing, this is planned in the future alongside a config file and a potential settings menu**

+Submitting a snippet on the input menu : Ctrl + Enter

+Toggle document fuzzy finder (behaviour changes depending on menu) : Ctrl + E

+Switch between input and view menus : Ctrl + T

+Settings? : Escape

 ### TODO

 - Fuzzy finder menu for use in setting a marked document or which document to view.